 One thing that a health and economic crisis is giving us is an opportunity to re-evaluate our systems and even our mindsets with the basic traffic light assessment.

 - RED: Let go of the things that don’t work

 - YELLOW: Tweak the bits that are flawed

 - GREEN: Do more of what serves us well.

 1. Working with government authorities to create shorter further education courses, focusing on developing key soft skills

-2. Stronger and longer corporate entry level training programmes to develop the key hard skills each organisation needs which will vary from one enterprise to the next.
-Back in the day entry level meant doing a two year training programme.
+2. Stronger and longer corporate entry-level training programmes to develop the key hard skills each organisation needs which will vary from one enterprise to the next.
+Back in the day entry-level meant doing a two year training programme.
 I did one for HR in the steel industry.
 I knew nothing about HR or heavy industry.
 At the same time I completed a CIPD qualification.

 3. Changes in sourcing processes to “fish where there are fish” and to stop expecting to find women on tech courses in universities.
 They are not there.

 4. Hire for potential by going into non-tech functions and offering training opportunities.
 The desire to learn and grow is one of the strongest characteristics of Generation Z career expectations.
-They are looking for positions which offer the opportunity to learn multiple skills, not just of their own job, but other roles and functions as well.
+They are looking for positions that offer the opportunity to learn multiple skills, not just of their own job, but other roles and functions as well.